veo-labs/openveo-player/docs/adaptive-streaming.md

 # Prerequisites

-As OpenVeo Player embed video.js to display HTML player, in order to support DASH and HLS, you have to install and import dependencies:
+OpenVeo Player embeds Video.js to display the HTML player.
+Video.js natively supports HLS but in order to support DASH, you have to install and import dependencies:

 Install Dash.js: